Finsler Geometry, Spacetime & Gravity -- From Metrizability of Berwald Spaces to Exact Vacuum Solutions in Finsler Gravity: Abstract

 We investigate the class of $m$-Kropina metrics in detail and obtain several necessary and sufficient conditions for (local) metrizability.
 Interestingly, local metrizability turns out to be equivalent to the property of having a symmetric (affine) Ricci tensor.
 The same equivalence holds, trivially, for several other types of metrics, such as Randers metrics.
 This observation naturally leads us to hypothesize that such an equivalence may hold more generally.

-Then, using our characterization of local metrizability, we classify all four-dimensional Ricci-flat, locally metrizable $m$-Kropina metrics.
+Then, using our characterization of local metrizability, we classify all Ricci-flat, locally metrizable $m$-Kropina metrics in (1+3)D whose 1-forms have a constant causal character.
 The latter class of metrics is of interest in physics since any such metric yields an exact vacuum solution to Pfeifer and Wohlfarth's field equation in Finsler gravity.
 Some of our results also extend to generalized $m$-Kropina metrics.\\

 In \cref{part:vacuum_sols}, we turn our focus completely to exact solutions of the aforementioned field equations in Finsler gravity.
 We prove that any Finsler metric constructed solely (but arbitrarily) from a vacuum solution in general relativity, $\alpha$, and a covariantly constant 1-form $\beta$, is a vacuum solution in Finsler gravity.
 This leads to a large class of exact solutions of \ab-type.
 For specific types of \ab-metrics, we have stronger results.
 For Randers metrics, for instance, we classify all solutions of Berwald type and show that they can all be understood as Finslerian pp-wave spacetimes.